 Overseas, on-base family housing units are generally in the form of high-rise apartment buildings

 Moving out of base housing is a lot harder than moving in.
 This is the one time when the inside of the house will be inspected, and it will be expected to be in immaculate condition.
 Many people hire professional cleaners before checkout.
 Some bases have programs where the base itself hires professional cleaners when an occupant moves out, making the process much easier.

 An interesting aspect of BAH is the type of housing that the entitlement is based upon.
 BAH is based on acceptable housing for an individual (or an individual with dependents).
-For example, a married E-5 is reimbursed based on what DoD considers minimum acceptable housing, a two bedroom townhouse or duplex.
-For an O-5 it is a four bedroom detached home.
+For example, a married E-5 is reimbursed based on what DoD considers minimum acceptable housing, a two-bedroom townhouse or duplex.
+For an O-5 it is a four-bedroom detached home.
 While whether or not one has dependents is a factor, the number of dependents is not.
-See What BAH Rates are Determined From for more information.

 If you move into off-base housing overseas, your monthly entitlement is called OHA (Overseas Housing Allowance) and is recalculated every two weeks.
 This is because currency rates can fluctuate dramatically overseas, causing housing expenses to go up and down.
 In addition to OHA, those overseas are entitled to some additional allowances, such as an initial move-in expense allowance, and reimbursement for costs to improve the security of the off-base residence.

 If you are authorized to reside off-base, it's very important that you ensure your lease contains a "military clause."
 A military clause allows you to break your lease in case you are forced to move on official orders.